RIR360/development/journal/2025/april.md

 ## 04/22/2025
 - Your routine and habits eventually becomes part of you.
 - At that point, you fall to void when you don't do them as usual.
+- If you feel bad and depressed, it's most likely habits are missing.